 12. Favourite book?

-I have to admit I don’t get around to read many grown up books these days.
+I have to admit I don’t get around to read many grown-up books these days.
 My current favourites are mostly picture books!
-I’ve always loved and collected picture books, but now that I am reading them to my kids every night, it is really fun to see witch ones really spark their imaginations.
+I’ve always loved and collected picture books, but now that I am reading them to my kids every night, it is really fun to see which ones really spark their imaginations.
 They often surprise me!